An explicit kernel-split panel-based Nystr\"om scheme for integral equations on axially symmetric surfaces: Extracting the singularity of

 From a numerical viewpoint, there are some problems with~(\ref{eq:expand2}).
 The function ${}_2F_1$ may be costly to compute for a large number of point pairs $(r,r')$ and indices $n$.
-Furthermore, even if $r'$ close to $r$ often means that $\chi$ is close to unity, this does not have to be the case when $r$ is close to the endpoints of $\gamma$.
-The fourth argument of ${}_2F_1$, and ${}_2F_1$ itself, may then vary rapidly with $r_{\rm c}'$ along an individual quadrature panel.
+Furthermore, even if $r'$ close to $r$ often means that $\chi$ is close to unity and that $R$ is smooth, this does not have to be the case when $r$ is close to the endpoints of $\gamma$.
+For example, the fourth argument of ${}_2F_1$, and ${}_2F_1$ itself, may then vary rapidly with $\rho'$ along an individual quadrature panel.
 The requirement $\chi<3$ may even be violated so that~(\ref{eq:expand}) is no longer valid.
 Similar problems occur for large $n$ in combination with too wide panels.

 To alleviate some of the problems mentioned we truncate the sum in~(\ref{eq:hyper}) after four terms and introduce